Mariusz071/task-react-redux-app/README.md

 ## Running the app locally
 - download .zip / git pull the repository
-- go to the directory in command line and run `npm start`
+- go to the directory in command line and run `npm i && npm start`
 - wait for browser window to open with localhost running the app

 ## Git pages issue